-With adrenaline still surging through the England captain, this was Kate Richardson-Walsh’s assertion on those who avoided wobbly legs following her side’s slender win – after succumbing to a late goal and then surviving a shoot-out – over New Zealand in the Commonwealth Games women’s semi-final four years ago.
+With adrenaline still surging through the England captain, this was Kate Richardson-Walsh’s assertion on those who avoided wobbly legs following her side’s slender win – after succumbing to a late goal and then surviving a shoot-out – over New Zealand in the Commonwealth Games women’s semi-final eight years ago in Glasgow.

 Yet England were still 24 hours away from a match which had a seismic role reversal.
-Leading 1-0 in the final, Australia – those dastardly then world No.2 Hockeyroos – equalised with seconds to spare.
-Search match reports and there are different score times: 16 seconds, 17 seconds, 18 seconds left on the clock.
-The latter looks the best bet as the penalty corner zings about in the D for six seconds before passing Maddie Hinch.
+Leading 1-0 in the final, Australia – those dastardly then world No.2 Hockeyroos – equalised with 16 seconds to spare, the penalty corner pinging about in the D for six seconds before passing Maddie Hinch.
 It was the last strike in anger of normal time.